TheCandidStartup/TheCandidStartup.github.io/_drafts/spreadsheet-insert-delete.md

 {% include candid-image.html src="/assets/images/spreadsheet-snapshots-2023/segment-index.svg" alt="Segment Index" %}

 Conveniently, [our index]({{ ds_url | append: "#index" }}) already stores the location of the top left corner of each tile.
 There's nothing extra needed to support relative addressing.

-We could consider using relative addressing within the index itself.
+We could also consider using relative addressing within the index itself.
 When using a two level row index, we can use relative addressing in the lower level index chunks.
 If we limit each chunk to covering at most 4 million rows, we can halve the chunk size by using 32 bit indices.

 On the query and load side, nothing needs to change.
 We transform the view query rectangle into the segment's coordinate space before using it to work out which tiles to load.

-When writing a new segment we need to store the transform for any dependent segment somewhere.
+When writing a new segment, we need to store the transform for any dependent segment somewhere.
 The segment index is the obvious place to put it.
 This is a straight forward extension to our existing [packaging ideas]({{ ds_url | append: "#packaging" }}).
 We can include the transform in the same chunk as other parts of the index, or if the transform gets big enough, break it out into a separate chunk.

 Just how big could a transform get?
 Imagine a 100 million row spreadsheet and we insert new rows between each existing row.
 That's a 100 million insert ranges to store.